awsdocs/amazon-ec2-user-guide/doc_source/ebsapi-faq.md

 **Are public snapshots supported?**
 Public snapshots are not supported\.

+**Are Amazon EBS local snapshots on Outposts supported?**
+Amazon EBS local snapshots on Outposts are not supported\.

 **Does list snapshot block return all block indexes and block tokens in a snapshot, or only those that have data written to them?**
 It returns only block indexes and tokens that have data written to them\.